Beatty, Robert Serafina and the Black Cloak

 Kadohata, Cynthia The Thing about Luck

-Just when 12-year-old Summer thinks nothing else can possibly go wrong in a year filled with bad luck, an emergency takes her parents to Japan, leaving Summer to care for her little brother while helping her grandmother cook, and do laundry for the harvest workers.
-2013 National Book Award winner.
+Just when 12-year-old Summer thinks nothing else can possibly go wrong in a year filled with bad luck, an emergency takes her parents to Japan, leaving Summer to care for her little brother while helping her grandmother cook and do laundry for the harvest workers.

 Messenger, Shannon Keeper of the Lost Cities